fastify/fastify/README.md

 * `body` - the body
 * `params` - the params matching the URL
 * `req` - the incoming HTTP request from Node core
+* `log` - the logger instance of the incoming request

 <a name="reply"></a>
 #### Reply

 An object that exposes three APIs.
-* `.send(payload)` - Sends the payload to the user, could be a plain text, JSON, stream, or an Error object.
+* `.send(payload, [serializeSchema])` - Sends the payload to the user, could be a plain text, JSON, stream, or an Error object. *serializeSchema* if setted to `false`, disables the custom serializer for the current handler and uses the default one.
 * `.code(statusCode)` - Sets the status code (default to 200).
 * `.header(name, value)` - Sets the headers.